gaearon/react-hot-loader/packages/react-hot-loader/README.md

 ## Getting started

 1. Add `react-hot-loader/babel` to your `.babelrc`:
 ```js
 // .babelrc
 {
   "plugins": ["react-hot-loader/babel"]
 }
 ```
+> Note: try to use as fewer transforms, as possible.
+Do not transpile classes or arrow functions

 2. [Enable Hot Module Replacement in Webpack](https://webpack.js.org/guides/hot-module-replacement/#enabling-hmr)
+> Note 1: usually - webpack-dev-server `--hot` is enough.

 3. Add `react-hot-loader/patch` at the top of the entry section (except polyfills) of your Webpack config:
 ```js
 // webpack.config.js
 module.exports = {